The Artists' Town.

 The population numbers around 3,500 and the community is always prepared to welcome visitors at any time.

 Support is given to many events throughout the year, including, Summer Festivities which take place during July and August culminating in the very popular Tattoo.
 There are also regular major Art Exhibitions held within the town.
-Over the past 10 years there has been annual Jazz Festivals, which have been most successful in attracting many first class musicians, as well as large numbers of Jazz enthusiasts.
+Over the past 19 years there have been annual Jazz Festivals, which have been very successful in attracting many first class musicians, as well as large numbers of Jazz enthusiasts.